InfuseAI/primehub-site/docs/job-submission.md

 + A running job can run for **24 hours** and it will be failed if the job doesn't finish within 24 hours.

-+ An ended job record is saved for **7 days**.
-Once expired, The job still is listed without logs since the logs is wiped out.
++ Basically, An ended job record is saved for **7 days**.
+Once expired, The job still is listed without logs since the logs is wiped out. ***NOTE: According to the container runtime, the job container is possibly recycled within 7 days so that the logs doesn't exist anymore.***

 ## Jobs List